shmcfarl/calisti_workshop/01-gettingstarted.md

 Calisti is a multi and hybrid-cloud enabled service mesh platform for constructing modern applications.
 Built on Kubernetes, and our Istio operator, Calisti enables flexibility, portability and consistency across on-prem data centres and cloud environments.
 Calisti operationalizes the service mesh to bring deep observability, convenient management, and policy-based security to modern container & virtual machine-based applications.

 Calisti includes Prometheus to ensure faster troubleshooting and recovery.
-It supports distributed tracing via Jeager which is installed automatically by default when installing Calisti.
+It supports distributed tracing via Jaeger which is installed automatically by default when installing Calisti.

 Upon completion of this lab, you will be able to: